estevanmaito/windmill-dashboard-react/README.md

 - Improve `Suspense` fallback

+- Componentize dropdown menus

 ### Sidebar

 - Pass individual event handlers to accordion menus in sidebar (rn one click open both Pages menus)

-- Check why the page is re-rendered when sidebar is opened/closed on mobile.
+- Needs to be checked again, as tables are now static: Check why the page is re-rendered when sidebar is opened/closed on mobile.
 To reproduce: Got to Dashboard main page, reduce screen size, open and close the sidebar.
 You can see the table is being re-rendered.

 ### Dashboard

-- Use `Input` for "Search for projects" in `Header`
+- [x] Use `Input` for "Search for projects" in `Header`

-- Create round icons for Dashboard cards
+- [x] Create round icons for Dashboard cards

 - Create `Pagination` component